 REQUEST A TOUR

 For a personal tour of the facility, please contact us at (818) 763-9148.
 Please also share with us if you are interested in speaking with our Director of Early Childhood Education, Director of Religious School or the Director of the Elementary School.
 Our school directors will more than happy to answer all your questions.
-The synagogue’s Executive Director is also available to give tours of the entire synagogue campus and to answer any questions.

 DOWNLOAD OUR MEMBERSHIP APPLICATION